Natural Selection League

 (vi) If teams wish to use two (2) servers in a match, one (1) map will be played on the first server before moving to another server to play the second map.

-(vii) In playoffs the team, which picks a map also decides on which of the possibly two servers will be played.
+(vii) In playoffs the team, which picks a map also decides on which of the possibly two servers in (vi) will be played.

 (i) Teams are expected to be on the server and ready to play with six (6) players at the agreed upon time.
 Any team that fails to be present with six (6) players and ready to play on a server 15 minutes after the match start time may result in the forfeit of the match.